Akuli/jou/doc/tutorial.md

 because `&b` computes the address of the `b` variable.

 <p><details>
-<summary>An unimportant side note that you can skip</summary>
+<summary>An unimportant "ahchthually" that you can skip</summary>

-The memory addresses visible to the program are not necessary just indexes into RAM.
+The memory addresses are not necessary just indexes into RAM.
 For example, the Linux kernel moves infrequently accessed things to disk when RAM is about to get full (this is called **swapping**).
-This doesn't change memory addresses within the program whose memory is moved to disk, so you don't need to think about swapping when you write Jou programs.
+This doesn't change memory addresses within the program, so you don't need to think about swapping when you write Jou programs.
 The OS will take care of mapping your memory addresses to the right place.

-I believe the locations in RAM are called **physical addresses**, and the memory addresses that Jou programs see are called **virtual addresses**.
+I think the locations in RAM are called **physical addresses**, and the memory addresses that Jou programs see are called **virtual addresses**.
 I'm not sure about the names though.
-I don't think of this much: I just imagine that everything goes in RAM, and on the rest of this page I continue doing so.
+I don't think of this much: I just imagine that everything goes in RAM, and on the rest of this page I continue to do so.

 </details>